kolbjornengeland/PlotStationsNorway/README.md

 * cvalues is a matrix where each row represent a station and the row name is the station ID given as regine number dot main number (e.g."2.11").
+* mappoints is a a SpatialPointsDataFrame with the station points *MapBorders is a a SpatialPolygonDataFrame
 * v_index is the index of the colomn to be plotted.
 * c_index is a possible colomn with the minimum significant value
 * p_index is a possible coloumn with p-values